pitt-cdm/soundscape--laurasosovicka/README.md

 Living the Life of Liv

 This Soundscape is about me following my roommate, Liv, throughout her day.
-You will see what her daily routine consists of
+You will see what her daily routine consists

-for a neroscience major.
-At the beginning, you hear her customized iPhone alarm go off, along with her saying "ugh" in dis-
+of as a neroscience major.
+At the beginning, you hear her customized iPhone alarm go off, along with her saying "ugh" in

-may.
+dismay.
 She ignores it, and rustling of sheets fills the silence.
 Then her alarm goes off a second time and she gives in by

 saying "fine," and gets up.
 You hear her as she gets ready for her day.
 The front door open along with sounds of brushing